“If any one hears my voice and opens the door….”

 Some teachers/preachers make much of the fact that the passage in which it is found was addressed to a church (Laodicea in Asia Minor) and not to an unsaved individual.
-If context is everything — and I do not believe it is; it’s much but not everything — then, that alone should warn us off using Revelation 3:20 in an evangelistic situation.
+They point out that if context is everything–and I do not believe it is; it’s much but not everything–this should stop us from using Revelation 3:20 in an evangelistic way.

 The fact is evangelism was precisely what was needed in that Laodicean church.
 Undoubtedly, some of those church leaders needed saving!
 If that’s the case, then this fascinating verse was meant exactly for the purpose for which we use it today.

 All that aside (I really do not intend or wish to debate that point), there are three wonderful surprises in this verse which I’d like to call to your attention:

 One: There is a surprise about Jesus.
 Look how willing He is to bless us.
 He has done everything necessary for our eternal life and salvation and forgiveness and usefulness in the Kingdom, and has gone the extra mile in bringing it right to our doorstep!
 In fact, He does everything to get us into Heaven except one thing: He will not force it on us.

 Remember the old saw about “where does the 600 pound gorilla go?” (the answer being, “Anywhere he wants to.”)
 Well, you would think that would also be the answer to the question “Where does the Lord of Heaven and Earth go?”
 But it isn’t.
 There is one place He will not go without an invitation: into the human heart.